Corda Performance Test Suite

 Apache JMeter can be fairly tricky to run in a specific configuration - therefore the Corda Enterprise performance test suite provides a wrapper around JMeter that comes in a fat JAR with all required dependencies and a default configuration, and sets up the required directories and config files that JMeter needs to start.
 It is also bundled with a set of default Corda performance test samplers.
 On top of that, it supports opening SSH tunnels to machines running remote JMeter server instances.

-The performance test suite contains a performance test CorDapp (
+The performance test suite contains two CorDapps that can be used for performance testing:

 Basic Performance Test Set-Up

 The typical set-up used for performance tests at R3 consists of a small Corda network of 2-4 nodes and a notary to notarise transactions.
 These all run inside a datacenter or virtual network in the cloud with open connectivity (or at least Corda P2P and RPC communication enabled between the nodes).
 On each of the node machines, an instance of JMeter is running in server mode.